abodacs/reactnd-would-you-rather/README.md

-# Would You Rather Project
+# “Would You Rather?”
+Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React-Redux course, which is a part of the [React Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

+This is a web app that lets a user play the “Would You Rather?” game.
+The game goes like this:
+A user is asked a question in the form: “Would you rather [option A] or [option B] ?”.
+Answering "neither" or "both" is against the rules.

+In this app, users are able to ask and answer questions, see which questions they have/haven’t answered, see how other people have voted, and see the ranking of users on the leaderboard.

+Once the user logs in, the user is able to toggle between his/her answered and unanswered polls on the home page.
+The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).

+Upon voting in a poll, all of the information of an answered poll is displayed.
+The user’s response is recorded and clearly visible on the poll details page.
+Users can only vote once per poll; they are not allowed to change their answer after they’ve voted.
+When the user comes back to the home page, the polling question appears in the “Answered” column.

+## Technologies used:

+-   React
+-   Redux
+-   React Router
+-   React-Bootstrap

+## Data

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.

-Using the provided starter code, you'll build a React/Redux front end for the application.
-We recommend using the [Create React App](https://github.com/facebook/create-react-app) to bootstrap the project.

-## Data

 There are two types of objects stored in our database: